 Advanced age.
 The risk of getting shingles increases as you age.
 People may have a harder time fighting off infections as they get older.
 About half of all shingles cases are in adults age 60 or older.
 The chance of getting shingles becomes much greater by age 70.

 Trouble fighting infections.
 Your immune system is the part of your body that responds to infections.
 Age can affect your immune system.
 So can an HIV infection, cancer, cancer treatments, too much sun, or organ transplant drugs.
 Even stress or a cold can weaken your immune system for a short time.
 These all can put you at risk for shingles.
+To stop this from happening, it is important that you get control over any stressful emotions you’re experiencing, through seeking help.
+Alternative medications such as CBD oil or speaking with a therapist have been known to make a difference, and this could lower your risk of getting shingles through stress.

 Can You Catch Shingles?